SS Santa Rosa (1932)

 SS Santa Rosa (later SS Athinai) was a passenger and cargo ocean liner built for the Grace Line for operation by its subsidiary Panama Mail Steamship Company of San Francisco.
 She was the first to be launched and operating of four sister ships, the others in order of launch being Santa Paula (11 June 1932), Santa Lucia (3 October 1932) and Santa Elena (30 November 1932).
 All four ships, dubbed "The Four Sisters" and "The Big Four" were noted as the finest serving the West Coast and were of advanced technology.
+In 1932, the Santa Rosa was considered most economical steamer ship in use, in terms of its specific fuel consumption.
 All served in World War II as War Shipping Administration (WSA) troop ships.
 Both Santa Lucia and Santa Elena were lost in air and torpedo attacks off North Africa.

 The ship was ordered in 1930 from the Federal Shipbuilding and Drydock Company of Kearny, New Jersey.
 Her regular route included inter-coastal service between the east coast and the west coast of the US via the Caribbean and the Panama Canal.
 She was the second of ultimately three vessels to bear the name Santa Rosa for the Grace Line.
 (The first Santa Rosa was a 1917-built ship that was sold in 1925.)

 Design and construction

 Grace ordered four new ships to comply with its mail contracts.
-The design of the four ships was by Gibbs & Cox, Inc., founded by William Francis Gibbs, with consultants for joiner work John Russell Pope and interior design by Dorothy Marckwald who formed the firm Elsie Cobb Wilson.
+The design of the four ships was by Gibbs & Cox, Inc., founded by William Francis Gibbs, with consultants for joiner work John Russell Pope and interior design by Elsie Cobb Wilson Inc., which would later become Elsie Cobb Wilson and Company.
 At the time women taking a lead in interior design for ships was "unheard of" and U.S. ship interiors were based on 18th century English styles with many Americans dubious about "modern" styles.

 Santa Rosa bore some resemblance to later ships designed by Gibbs & Cox, the SS America and SS United States such as the signature winged funnel.
 The public rooms were all on the promenade deck.
 The dining room was located on this deck between the two funnels and had an atrium stretching up two and a half decks.
 Unique for its day was a retractable roof which allowed the passenger to dine under the tropical sky.
 The Grace Line also employed female waitresses instead of male stewards.
 All first class cabins were outside twin beds and private baths.